Double Materiality | Fiegenbaum Solutions

 Next, define the core elements of your sustainability strategy, based on process improvements and design adjustments:

-Reporting Adapt to the requirements of the Non-Financial Reporting Directive
+Adapt to the requirements of the Life Cycle Assessment (LCA) process and discover its importance for companies Non-Financial Reporting Directive

 Integrating PEF standards into existing business processes can be complex and may require external support.
 Working with experts can help you develop tailored solutions and accelerate implementation, for example, through the development of sustainability strategies, decarbonization programs, or circular economy projects.
 Contact us for professional assistance at Contact.